 To put it shortly: minimalism can save money, but it doesn’t automatically save money.

 Most pure minimalists aren’t particularly focused on saving money.
 There are many examples of how minimalists spend more money in pursuit of getting what they want.

-That being said, there are plenty of examples of how minimalism can save you money if you want it to.
+That being said, there are plenty of examples of how to use minimalism to save money if you want it to.

 A frugal minimalist person’s mindset is positive, or at least accepting of what they have: